KygekDev/KygekDev/README.md

 KygekEasyGamemode | <a href="https://kygekdownloads.freecluster.eu/kygekeasygamemode">Click here</a>
 PerWorldPlayersList | <a href="https://poggit.pmmp.io/p/PerWorldPlayersList"><img src="https://poggit.pmmp.io/shield.dl.total/PerWorldPlayersList"></a>

 **WARNING!** Unofficial PocketMine-MP plugins with the names above could occasionally be found.
 We will not provide any support for unofficial versions of plugins above.
-Our plugins may work on unofficial versions of PocketMine-MP, but we will never provide a support for them.
+Our plugins may work on unofficial versions of PocketMine-MP, but we will never provide any support for them.